On complete embedded translating solitons of the mean curvature flow that are of finite genus

 In particular,

-and since there exists no non-trivial polynomial solution to this equation, we infer that $V_{0,0}=0$.
-It now follows that the two summations in \eqnref{EqnRecurrenceForSmallScaleFormalSolutions} only involve terms of order at most $p+q-2$ in $M$ and $N$.
+and since there exists no non-trivial polynomial solution to this equation, it follows that that $V_{0,0}=0$.
+From this it follows that the two summations on the right hand side of \eqnref{EqnRecurrenceForSmallScaleFormalSolutions} only involve terms of order at most $p+q-2$ in $(M,N)$.
 In particular, $V_{0,1}$ satisfies

-so that $V_{0,1}$ may assume any constant value.
-It now follows by recurrence that there exists a unique sequence $(V_{p,q})$ satisfying \eqnref{EqnRecurrenceForSmallScaleFormalSolutions} such that $V_{0,1}=1$ and $V_{p,p+1}(0)=0$ for all $p\geq 1$.
-The corresponding formal power series $V$ is the desired solution and existence follows.
-Observe now that $V_{1,0}$ satisfies
+It is thus constant, and we henceforth set it equal to $1$.
+It now follows by induction that there exists a unique sequence of polynomials $(V_{p,q})$ satisfying \eqnref{EqnRecurrenceForSmallScaleFormalSolutions} such that $V_{0,1}=1$ and $V_{p,p+1}(0)=0$ for all $p\geq 1$.

-from which it follows that $V_{1,0}=\frac{1}{2}$.
-Next, if $p+q$ is even, then every summand on the right hand side involves at least one term of the form $V_{p',q'}$, where $p'+q'$ is an even number no greater than $p+q-2$.
-Since $V_{0,0}=0$, it follows by induction that $V_{p,q}=0$ whenever $p+q$ is even.
-Finally, suppose that for all $l<k$, and for $p+q=2l+1$, the polynomial $V_{p,q}$ has order at most $l$ in $X$.
-By \eqnref{EqnRecurrenceForSmallScaleFormalSolutions}, for all $p+q=2k+1$, the polynomial $V_{p,q}$ is obtained by integrating terms of order at most $k-1$ in $X$.
-It therefore follows by induction that $V_{p,q}$ has order at most $k$ in $X$, and this completes the proof. \newsubhead{The Small Scale - Exact Solutions I}[TheSmallScaleExactSolutionsI] Let $V$ be the formal power series constructed in Lemma \procref{LemmaFormalSolutionOverSmallScale}.
-We now show that solutions to \eqnref{ReparametrisedGrimSurfaceEquation} are asymptotic to $V$.
-We first use an analytic argument to obtain rough global estimates.
-Fix a non-negative integer $k$, and let $V_k$ be the $k$'th partial sum of $V$.
-That is,
+To prove $(4)$, observe that $V_{1,0}$ satisfies $\frac{dV_{1,0}}{dX} + 2V_{1,0} = 1$ so that, since it is a polynomial, $V_{1,0}=\frac{1}{2}$, as desired.
+To prove $(5)$, observe that if $p+q$ is even, then every summand on the right hand side in \eqnref{EqnRecurrenceForSmallScaleFormalSolutions} involves at least one term of the form $V_{p',q'}$, where $p'+q'$ is an even number no greater than $p+q-2$.
+Since $V_{0,0}=0$, it follows by induction that $V_{p,q}=0$ whenever $p+q$ is even, as desired.
+To prove $(6)$, suppose that for all $l<k$, and for $p+q=2l+1$, the polynomial $V_{p,q}$ has order at most $l$ in $X$.
+By \eqnref{EqnRecurrenceForSmallScaleFormalSolutions}, for all $p+q=2k+1$, the polynomial $V_{p,q}$ is obtained by integrating terms of order at most $(k-1)$ in $X$, and it follows by induction that $V_{p,q}$ has order at most $k$ in $X$, as desired.

-For a general element $W$ of $\Bbb{R}[X,M,N]$, we write $W=O((M+N)^l)$ to mean that all terms of $W$ of order less than $l$ vanish.
-By Lemma \procref{LemmaFormalSolutionOverSmallScale},